Clustering-induced localization of quantum walks on networks

 In Fig.~\ref{fig:ipr_plot}, we show the IPR as a function of time for NWS, Kleinberg, and HK networks.
-We consider different model parameters and calculate sample means over 1000 network instantiations.
-For the NWS networks, we consider probabilities of $p \in \{0, 0.01, 0.02, 0.05, 1\}$ and observe that the IPR approaches values between $0.02$ and $0.03$ [see Fig.~\ref{fig:ipr_plot}(a)], corresponding to a delocalized wave function.
+We consider different model parameters and calculate means of results for 1000 networks.
+For the NWS networks, we consider the probabilities $p \in \{0, 0.01, 0.02, 0.05, 1\}$ and observe that the IPR approaches values between $0.02$ and $0.03$ [see Fig.~\ref{fig:ipr_plot}(a)], corresponding to a delocalized wave function.
+The means of the mean clustering coefficient of the NWS networks are $0$ for $p = 0$ and about $0.03$ for $p = 1$.
 When $p = 0$, the CTQW travels around the ring and interferes with itself.
-For the Kleinberg networks, we consider clustering exponents of $\alpha = 2$ [see Fig.~\ref{fig:ipr_plot}(b)] and $\alpha = 3$ [see Fig.~\ref{fig:ipr_plot}(c)] and we add $q$ connections per node to the underlying ring.
-When we do not not add any edges (\ie, $q = 0$), the observed evolution of the IPR resembles that in Fig.~\ref{fig:ipr_plot}(a) for $p = 0$.
+For the Kleinberg networks, we consider the clustering exponents $\alpha = 2$ [see Fig.~\ref{fig:ipr_plot}(b)] and $\alpha = 3$ [see Fig.~\ref{fig:ipr_plot}(c)] and we add $q$ connections per node to the underlying ring.
+When we do not not add any edges (\ie, $q = 0$), the observed evolution of the IPR resembles that in Fig.~\ref{fig:ipr_plot}(a) for $p = 0$ and has a mean clustering coefficient of $0$.
 For $\alpha = 2$ and $q = 1$, the IPR approaches values of about $0.05$, hinting at localization.
-Visual inspection of the wave-function evolution confirms that the CTQW has a noticeable amplitude for only a few nodes.
-As $q$ increases for the networks with $\alpha = 2$, the IPRs approach smaller values than when $q = 1$.
+Visually inspecting the wave-function evolution confirms that the CTQW has a noticeable amplitude for only a few nodes in some of the networks [see Fig.~\ref{fig:localization_nets}(a)].
+For the Kleinberg networks with $\alpha = 2$ and $q \geq 1$, the IPR approaches a smaller value as we increase $q$ [see Fig.~\ref{fig:ipr_plot}(b)].
 For $\alpha = 2$, it is likely that the edge-addition process introduces some long-range edges, causing the CTQW to propagate through the whole network rather than being confined to a local region.
 (This is somewhat reminiscent of the appearance of new infection clusters via long-range edges in spreading process on networks~\cite{taylor2015}.)
 For $\alpha = 3$, the added edges are more likely to connect nearby nodes than to connect distant nodes.
-In this case, the IPR approaches values between 0.05 and 0.06 as we increase $q$.
+In this case, the IPR approaches values between $0.05$ and $0.06$ as we increase $q$ [see Fig.~\ref{fig:ipr_plot}(c)].
 We believe that this is due to the existence of many local clusters in the networks.
+For both $\alpha = 2$ and $\alpha = 3$, the mean of the mean clustering coefficients of the Kleinberg networks approaches a value between $0.28$ and $0.29$ for $q = 4$.
 In the HK networks, for $p'$ close to 1, we observe IPR values of up to $0.1$ [see Fig.~\ref{fig:ipr_plot}(d)].
+This indicates that we observe localization, which is further evident in the evolution of individual wave functions [see Fig.~\ref{fig:localization_nets}(b)].
+The mean of the mean clustering coefficients of the HK networks is about $0.13$ for $p' = 0$ and about $0.74$ for $p' = 1$.